 What you need to know about Readmission

-If you were very far along in your program, and want to appeal university policy that would readmit you under the current catalog version, you must submit an email to email@example.com requesting a Readmission Exception Appeal Form prior to submitting the Readmission Application in your ecampus.
+If you were very far along in your program, and want to appeal university policy that would readmit you under the current catalog version, you must submit an official appeal requesting a Readmission Exception prior to submitting the Readmission Application in your ecampus.
+This appeal form is located in the University Forms section of your campus.
 We are unable to reset your program back to a previous catalog once you have been readmitted, so it is important that you appeal this BEFORE you make any form submissions to update your program or readmission.
 If you have already submitted the Readmission Application and it has been processed, you can no longer appeal this university policy.
 This information is also listed boldly on the Readmission Application.
 Failure to have read the instructions on the form before you submitted it does not constitute grounds for appeal of this published process, so make sure you read any forms before you submit them.

 If you previously had transfer credit awarded by APUS, or had already submitted a Transfer Credit Application, APUS will review all of your submitted transcripts again at no charge within 21 days of your readmission.
 Questions regarding previous TCE awards may be directed to email@example.com.